Your Besotted Brain: A Neuroscience Love Song

 Meanwhile, our brains start producing more oxytocin, a chemical that is crucial to, among other things, the bonding of mothers and infants.

-Comparisons to drug use and compulsion aren't perfect (obviously there's a lot more fancy chemistry going on in our brains) but they do seem to speak to our experience.
+Comparisons to drug use and compulsion aren't perfect (obviously there's a lot more fancy chemistry going on in our brains), but they do seem to speak to our experience.
 Love can feel addictive and all-consuming.

-In Skunk Bear's new video, we explore the symptoms of love and their neurological causes.
+In Skunk Bear's new video ballad, we explore the symptoms of love and their neurological causes.
 Why does your heart race when you see your crush?
 What gives you that feeling of butterflies?
 And why does love make us act so dumb?
 This love ballad is our Valentine's gift to you.

-Follow Skunk Bear, NPR's science show, on Youtube and Facebook.
+Follow Skunk Bear, NPR's science show, on YouTube and Facebook.